 Ashtanga Yoga

-Ashtanga Yoga is a centuries-old articulation of the process and principles of awakening to truth.
+Ashtanga Yoga is an ancient articulation of the process and principles of awakening to truth.

 At its essence, it is the turning inward of the mind in order to steady its seemingly ceaseless movement.
 This tradition is described as an eight-fold path: